How to Style a Denim Midi Skirt With Sneakers

 • The Formula: White Tank Top / Graphic Tee + Light Wash Denim Midi Skirt + White Converse.

-• How to Style It: For a laid-back, fresh look that works perfectly for running errands or grabbing brunch, pair a simple white tank top with your denim skirt.
+• How to Style It: For a laid-back, fresh look that works for errands or brunch, pair a simple white tank top with your denim skirt.
 Add white Converse sneakers to keep the aesthetic bright and crisp.
-Finish the look with a black shoulder bag to add a touch of sophistication to this effortless, sporty-chic ensemble.
+Finish with a black shoulder bag to add a touch of polish to this effortless, sporty-chic ensemble.

 Look 2: The Monochrome Minimalist